 The Harrison Center for Music Therapy offers individual music therapy assessments to determine a baseline and justification for music therapy services.
-This assessment includes a client/caretaker/parent interview, review of most recent concurrent therapy reports, review of most recent academic reports, an observation of the client in a non-musical setting as well as face-to-face music interventions.
-The Harrison Center also provides outside assessments for schools and other facilities.
+Harrison Center also provides outside assessments for schools and other facilities.

 The Harrison Center for Music Therapy offers 1-on-1 music therapy sessions to address therapeutic functional goals.
-The therapy sessions are 50 minutes in length with 10 minutes for communication with clients and guardians as well as documentation.
 Ongoing services are implemented to focus on targeted goals and are assessed quarterly.

 At The Harrison Center, group music therapy sessions foster not only an opportunity to address individual goals, but these sessions also serve as a medium for social interaction and group dynamics.

 The Harrison Center offers our knowledge in the field of music therapy in the form of in-services for organizations, clinics or schools.
 Presentations typically include basic information about music therapy, who music therapists work with, as well as demonstrations of various music-based interventions a music therapist might use when addressing goals for a client.

 We aim to be a place that exudes compassion, kindness, integrity and clinical knowledge.

 We strive for excellent communication with everyone on our clients' treatment teams.
 Aside from receiving quality services, we want you to feel supported, heard and valued here.

 Music Therapy is a research based, allied health profession in which music is used to accomplish individualized functional goals within a therapeutic relationship by a credentialed professional.
 HCMT is a part of music therapy research in continuing the momentum as a leader in healthcare.